publicissapient-france/scaleway-breakathon/WRITEUP.md

 First, feel free to have a look at the README of this repository - you'll find a lot of interesting stuff in it, including feedback on Scaleway products.

+You'll also find a few images on <https://imgur.com/a/ORGiWEN>

 ## Let's say hello first

 You'll find a nice "smoke test" app deployed on every cluster in order to make